Chris234k/chris234k.github.io/_games/batteryboy.md

 ---

 ### Crazy Currencies -- February 2017
 A little unsure what to do with rhythm, we explored other ways of using the battery life mechanic.
 We spoke with some local game developers at the [Indie Game Collective](http://www.indiegamecollective.org/).
 They echoed our concerns about having rhythm; they didn't know how it fit into the game either.
-One of the developers proposed creating a meta game around the battery life of the device; using it for progression instead of gameplay.
+One of the developers proposed creating a metagame around the battery life of the device; using it for progression instead of gameplay.
 This idea stuck.
 We already had battery life split into tiers: green, yellow, and red.
 Tiers correspond with percentage of battery remaining, i.e. battery life of 20% would be red.
 Each tier would gain a single type of currency you could only obtain by playing at that battery tier.
 These currencies would be used to purchase certain types of items, for example: some characters cost 400 green and 100 red, but 0 yellow.
 <div>
 <img src="/assets/images/batteryboy/bar.gif" class="demo-gif" style="max-width:150px">
 </div>